chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 water---that’s manoomin, what you may know as wild rice.

 You already speak some Ojibwe, believe it or not.
 Ever heard of a moose?
-English grabbed that word straight from Ojibwe---*moonz*.
-And a moccasin, too: it started out as *makizin*. *Chipmunk* is how settlers garbled the word *ajidamoo* (which actually means *squirrel*).
+English grabbed that word straight from Ojibwe---*moonz*.{% include ogg src="moonz" %} And a moccasin, too: it started out as *makizin*.{% include ogg src="makizin" %} *Chipmunk* is how settlers garbled the word *ajidamoo*{% include ogg src="ajidamoo" %} (which actually means ‘squirrel’).
 Somehow our word *pecan* made it to English from Ojibwe *bagaan*, though you won’t find pecans growing in Ontario.
+(It means ‘nut’ here.)

 And then there are all the place names.
-Mississippi (*Misi-ziibi*, ‘big river’), Milwaukee (*Mino-aki*, ‘good land’), Chicago (*Zhigaagong*, ‘at the skunk place’, which seems somehow fitting), Manitoba (*Manidoo-baa*, ‘spirit straits’), Menominee (*Manoominii*, ‘wild rice people’), Michigan (*Mishi-gamaa*, ‘it’s a big body of water’), and small towns, counties, and rivers all around Anishinaabewaki (Anishinaabe country).
+Mississippi (*Misi-ziibi* {% include ogg src="misi-ziibi" %}, ‘big river’), Milwaukee (*Mino-aki*, ‘good land’), Chicago (*Zhigaagong*,{% include ogg src="zhigaagong" %} ‘at the skunk place’, which seems somehow fitting), Manitoba (*Manidoo-baa*, ‘spirit straits’), Menominee (*Manoominii*, ‘wild rice people’), Michigan (*Mishi-gamaa*, ‘it’s a big body of water’), and small towns, counties, and rivers all around Anishinaabewaki (Anishinaabe country).

 Ojibwe is part of the Algonquian family of languages.
-Languages from the same family are the sources of the long, complicated, yet compellingly rhythmic place names you’ll find in New England, like Narragansett, Massachusetts, Piscataqua, Passadumkeag, Squannacook, Pemigewasset, Winnipesaukee, and Lake Chargoggagoggmanchauggagoggchaubunagungamaugg.
+Languages from the same family are the sources of the long, complicated, yet compellingly rhythmic place names you’ll find in New England, like Narragansett, Massachusetts, Piscataqua, Passadumkeag,{% include ogg src="passadumkeag" %} Squannacook, Pemigewasset, Winnipesaukee, and
+Lake Chargoggagoggmanchauggagoggchaubunagungamaugg.{% include ogg src="chargoggagoggmanchauggagoggchaubunagungamaugg" %}

 Keeping the same spirit, Ojibwe is not a language known for its brevity.
 Beginning to learn the language requires a definite mental adjustment.